 Andrew College offers the Associate of Arts, Associate of Music, Associate of Science, Associate Degree in Nursing, and the Bachelor of Science degree programs that lead to advanced degrees in the arts and sciences, in addition to two certificate programs: Cancer Registry Management and Church Music.
-A complete listing of the academic programs of study can be found on page 53.
+A complete listing of the academic programs of study can be found in this Catalog.

-Mission and Philosophy
+Mission and Purpose Statement